-However, it's important to note that the above may not be enough to support your menopause journey in isolation, and you may need to speak to your GP about treatments such Hormone Replacement Therapy (HRT) or HRT alternatives, including Bioidentical Hormone Replacement Therapy (BHRT).
+However, it's important to note that menopause supplements may not be enough to support your menopause journey in isolation.
+You may need to speak to your GP about treatments such Hormone Replacement Therapy (HRT) or HRT alternatives, including Bioidentical Hormone Replacement Therapy (BHRT).

 The following foods are healthy and beneficial for all stages of your life, but could be particularly helpful with tackling some of the symptoms of the menopause - especially following the news that oestrogen could affect coronavirus symptoms.